 - Capillaries: expendable tools used in ball bonders.
-Made of ceramic and other elements, a capillary guides the wire during the ball bonding process.
+Made of ceramic and other materials, a capillary guides the wire during the ball bonding process.
 Its features help control the bonding process.
 We design and build capillaries suitable for a broad range of applications, including for use on our competitors' equipment.
-In addition to capillaries used for gold wire bonding, we have developed capillaries for use with copper wire to achieve optimal performance in copper wire bonding. - Bonding wedges: expendable tools used in heavy wire wedge bonders.
-Like capillaries, their features are tailored to specific applications.
-We design and build bonding wedges for use both in our own equipment and in our competitors' equipment. - Dicing blades: expendable tools used by semiconductor manufacturers to cut silicon wafers into individual semiconductor die and to cut semiconductor devices that have been moulded in a matrix configuration into individual units.
+In addition to capillaries used for gold wire bonding, we have developed capillaries for use with copper wire to achieve optimal performance in copper wire bonding.
+In January 2015, we introduced QuantisTM QFN Capillary, our latest copper wire bonding capillary designed for QFN (Quad Flat Nolead) application. - Dicing blades: expendable tools used by semiconductor manufacturers to cut silicon wafers into individual semiconductor die or to cut packaged semiconductor units into individual units. - Bonding wedges: expendable tools used in heavy wire wedge bonders.
+Heavy wire wedge tools are used for both wire and ribbon applications.